frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 This layer contains function keys on the right hand, arranged roughly the same as the numpad.
 It also contains the keys that switch between macOS, Windows and Linux shortcuts.

-Three mouse buttons are available on the right thumb.

 ### SNAP

 Activated by the right thumb from the META layer.